LiskArchive/lips/proposals/lip-nazar-architecture.md

 ### Life Cycle

-The module life cycle consists of the following events in the order listed below, assuming two modules m1 and m2.
+The module life cycle consists of the following events in the order listed below, assuming two modules **m1** and **m2** are defined to be loaded.

 **Loading**